JackDougherty/jack-site/_pages/dataviz/index.md

 - 1-point bonus sample quiz about syllabus, due in class on [Moodle](https://moodle.trincoll.edu)
 - Presentation: Why data visualization matters in the "disinformation age"--see HODV Chapter 1 <https://handsondataviz.org/introduction.html>
 - Tell us about yourself and what sparks your interest in this course in this [Google Form](https://forms.gle/bA4aBxvcVZ7BsFW89)
-- Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills
+- Overview of Learning Goal #1: Strengthen Your Spreadsheet Skills.
+Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
   - Copy, Share, and Convert Google Sheets
   - Geocode locations
   - Sort and filter data
   - Calculate with formulas
   - Summarize with pivot tables
-- Start reading and doing sample exercises in HODV Chapter 2 <https://handsondataviz.org/spreadsheet.html>
 - Prep for Spreadsheet quiz, to be taken during any 2-hour period from Sun 12 Sept at 12 noon to Tues Sept 14 at 2pm (**extended to Thurs Sept 16th at 2pm**), on [Moodle](https://moodle.trincoll.edu)

 ### Tues 14 Sept
-- Start reading Data Feminism, chapters 1 and 2 <https://data-feminism.mitpress.mit.edu> and finish prior to the quiz
-- Start reading HODV Chapter 3 at <https://handsondataviz.org/find.html> and finish prior to the quiz
-- Overview of Learning Goal #2: Find and Question Your Data
+- Overview of Learning Goal #2: Find and Question Your Data.
+Start reading Data Feminism, chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>, and start reading HODV Chapter 3 at <https://handsondataviz.org/find.html>
   - Challenge power & privilege in data
   - Clarify levels of data
   - Recognize public vs private data